ZhangPingFan/flutter-mini-program/README.md

 A Flutter's mini-program development framework by parsing HTML、CSS and JS / Dart.
 This Project is inspired by [FlutterHtmlView](https://github.com/PonnamKarthik/FlutterHtmlView).

+PS: The repository is forked from [zhaomenghuan/flutter-mini-program](https://github.com/zhaomenghuan/flutter-mini-program) .
+Cause the original can't work well, we have made some modifications on it to adapt to flutter v1.20.0+.
+Only supports on Android currently.

 ## Features

 - Convert html tags to flutter widgets